-The member of staff must attend the relevant Key Stage hub to hold a restorative discussion with the student on the day of the detention.
+The member of staff awarding the sanction must attend the relevant Key Stage Hub to hold a restorative discussion with the student on the day of the detention.
 It is essential that this is the teacher of the student and not a different colleague.
-HoD's are encouraged to support members of their department during restorative discussions with students, where this will have greater impact.
-The member of staff should lead the discussion where possible, to take ownership of the issue, with HoD in attendance for support.
+HoS's / HoF's are encouraged to support members of their teams during restorative discussions with students, where this will have greater impact.
+The member of staff should lead the discussion where possible, to take ownership of the issue, with HoS/F in attendance for support.